tsinis/app/README.md

 ## Testing

-Run unit and widget tests with the following command from any of packages/app directory:
+Run unit and widget tests with the following command from any of the packages/app directory:

 ```shell
 flutter test